rethyxyz/RECALL/README.md

 A primitive take on the (unreleased) Windows Recall feature.

 Currently uses JPEGs at quality 30, and uses lzma compression.
+Screenshot frequency is 2 seconds.